|

-French Gold 20 Franc Coins
+French Gold 20 Franc Angel Coins

 The original 'Angel' reverse on the 20F French coins issued between 1871-1898 was first depicted in 1791, following the 1789 revolution.
 The reverse depicts a winged figure writing the constitution of the new post-revolutionary France.
 A legend sprang up around these 'angel coins' on account of a story of how the designer of the coin, Augustine Dupré, escaped the execution during the Reign of Terror because the ‘Guardian Angel’ of the coin he was carrying in his pocket supposedly prevented the blade of the guillotine from falling!